robin0728/PythonLearning/README.md

 # PythonLearning
-this repository is used to learn Python program
-I use github to update my python program.
+this repository is used to learn Python program i like python program. so i want to use github to management my python program. this is my first github learning project.